elastic/apm-integration-testing/README.md

 ### Starting an Environment

 `./scripts/compose.py` provides a handy cli for starting a testing environment using docker-compose.
-`make venv` creates a virtual environment with all of the python-based dependencies needed to run `./scripts/compose.py` - it requires `virtualenv` in your `PATH`.
+`make venv` creates a virtual environment with all of the python-based dependencies needed to run `./scripts/compose.py`.
 Activate the virtualenv with `source venv/bin/activate` and use `./scripts/compose.py --help` for information on subcommands and arguments.
 Finally, you can execute the following command to list all available parameter to start the environment `./scripts/compose.py start --help`.

 [APM LocalEnv Quickstart](QUICKSTART.md)